-Individuals with IC3 Certification have demonstrated a foundation of knowledge needed to succeed in environments that require use of computers and the Internet.
+Individuals with IC Certification have demonstrated a foundation of knowledge needed to succeed in environments that require use of computers and the Internet.
 This certificate is available completely online.

-Total credits required for a Certificate of Achievement in Internet & Computina Core Certification (IC3) CIS 120 Fundamentals of Information Systems s3 CIS 107 Internet Fundamentals 1 CIS 101 Fundamentals of Computer Concepts.
-3
+Total credits required for a Certificate of Achievement in Internet & Computing Core Certification (IC3)7 CIS 107 Internet Fundamentals1 CIS 101 Fundamentals of Computer Concepts3 BCIS 1110 Fundamentals of Information Literacy & Systems 3 otal credits required for a Certificate of Achievement in 1 Windows Server 4 CIS 232 Server Administration Using Microsoft